 - Pick a flat cake stand that is big enough.
 Put a piece of parchment or wax paper on the stand before assembling/frosting your cake, that way you can pull the piece of paper out and have a clean cake stand.

-- 2 (18.25 ounce) packages white cake mix (see note to make your own cake mix – I like using mixes because it makes it so that there are fewer ingredients)
+- 2 packages white cake mix - 18.25 ounce each (see note to make your own cake mix – I like using mixes because it makes it so that there are fewer ingredients)

 - 2 cups all-purpose flour